 Almost two years ago, there was a lot of buzz from music aficionados about Good Times the new album produced for the The Monkees’ 50th anniversary featuring the surviving band members, Micky Dolenz, Michael Nesmith and Peter Tork.
-Confronted by an astonishingly well-produced albums with songs written by Andy Partridge of XTC, Adam Schlesinger of Fountains of Wayne, and Noel bloody Gallagher, a lot of serious music journalists and brokers of music snobbery suddenly said “My goodness, The Monkees are actually quite good.”
+Confronted by an astonishingly well-produced album (with songs written by Andy Partridge of XTC, Adam Schlesinger of Fountains of Wayne, and Noel bloody Gallagher), a lot of serious music journalists and brokers of music snobbery suddenly said “My goodness, The Monkees are actually quite good.”

 To which anyone who has ever been a fan of the Monkees said, “Um… yeah.”

 One of the tracks on Good Times that achieved quite a lot of acclaim was “Me and Magdalena”, a song written by Ben Gibbard of Death Cab for Cutie and sung by Michael Nesmith and Micky Dolenz.
 It’s an incredible duet, but to explain why, I need to pause for a brief explanation of Monkees group dynamics.